aframevr/aframe/docs/core/component.md

 time a component's data changes (e.g., as a result of `setAttribute`).
 The update handler often uses `this.data` to modify the entity.
 The update handler has access to the previous state of a component's data via its first argument.
-We can use the previous data of a component used to tell exactly which properties changed to do granular updates.
+We can use the previous data of a component to tell exactly which properties changed to do granular updates.

 For example, the [visible][visible] component's update handler toggles the